Aevi-UK/android-pos-print-api/README.md

 # Binaries

-Currently this API is under development and is therefore only published to our own bintray repository.
-When we release v1 of this API we will upload it to jcenter.

-Therefore, in your main gradle.build you'll need to include our public bintray in your main repositories section.
+In your main gradle.build you'll need to include our public bintray in your main repositories section.

 ```